2020 Tax Guide: IRS Changes Caused by Coronavirus

 The 2020 press release specifically states the following taxpayers are included:

 - Other non-corporate tax filers

-You do not have to file an extension form to delay filing your tax return until the new July 15, 2020 deadline.
+You did not have to file an extension form to delay filing your tax return until the new July 15, 2020 deadline.

-If you or your business need additional time to file beyond the new July 15, 2020 deadline, you can still file an extension for time to file your tax return.
+If you or your business needed additional time to file beyond the new July 15, 2020 deadline, you could have filed an extension for time to file your tax return.

 First Quarter Estimated Tax Payments Also Delayed

 In addition to delaying the tax payment deadline for 2019 tax returns, the payment deadline for first-quarter estimated tax payments was also postponed with no interest or penalties.

 This deadline is usually the same as the federal income tax return deadline.
 For 2019, that was April 15, 2020.
 It subsequently got delayed until July 15, 2020, as well.

 In another confusing move, the second-quarter estimated tax payment, was due on June 15, 2020.

 While the federal income tax deadline has been delayed, the federal government does not have the power to postpone state income tax return deadlines.